frank-engel-usgs/softwarecarpentry-usgs-aug2021/README.md

 the most popular, and certainly most used among USGS is the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

-In this wrokflow, the `master` (or `main` if using github) branch of the repository always represents the most up-to-date and fully functioning code.
+In this workflow, the `master` (or `main` if using github) branch of the repository always represents the most up-to-date and fully functioning code.
 In essence, the `main` branch should be deployable code, software, or whatever is the focus of your collaborative work.
 When someone wishes to edit code to create a new feature, fix a bug, or update documentation, they will create a branch off of the `main` in which to do any edits.
 This way, the main copy of the code is always the most recent *working* copy, and any changes you do in a branch will not break the code for any other users.

-In this step, we will create a new feature branch in your repo called `fp-<lastname>`, where `fp` is short for "feature branch" and `<lastname>` is your name.
+In this step, we will create a new feature branch in your repo called `fb-<lastname>`, where `fb` is short for "feature branch" and `<lastname>` is your name.
 So, for example, I would create a branch called `fb-engel`.

 Let's do this for our repo.
 The steps are well discussed and outlined in the